km-sharad/independent-cascade-diffusion-with-claude-mcp-connector/README.md

-# Independent Cascade Diffusion Integrated with Claude MCP Connector
+# Data Mined using Independent Cascade Diffusion Integrated with Claude MCP Connector
 I discuss and demonstrate the impact of seed nodes selection on information diffusion in a network.
 Using a publicly available tiny subset of Facebook ego graph.
 I then show how insights obtained by data mining on a network can be integrated with a LLM - like Claude - by building connectors using the <a href="https://code.claude.com/docs/en/mcp">Model Context Protocol (MCP)</a> architecture so that users can ask network related questions in natural language.

 <h3>Introduction</h3>